For StudentsBy Nina5 min readFebruary 2026

 I Didn't Feel Ready for My First Real Session (And That's Normal)

 I remember the drive to my practicum site.
 It was a Tuesday.
-I'd picked out my outfit the night before — something that said “I am a competent professional” and not “I am a 24-year-old who stress-ate a bag of pretzels at midnight while rereading her intake notes for the fifth time.”
+I'd picked out my outfit the night before — something that said “I am a competent professional” and definitely not “I am a 24-year-old who stress-ate an entire bag of pretzels at midnight while rereading her intake notes for the fifth time.”

 I had done everything right.
 Three semesters of coursework.
 Hundreds of pages of reading.
-I could list the stages of change, explain the difference between CBT and DBT, diagram a family system.
+I could list the stages of change, explain every theory in the textbook, diagram a family system.
 I'd watched demonstration videos.
 I'd written case conceptualizations.
 On paper, I was ready.

 The Gap Nobody Warns You About

-There's this gap — this massive, yawning canyon — between knowing about therapy and doing therapy.
-And the wild thing is, nobody really talks about it.
-Your program sort of acknowledges it with a gentle “practicum will be a learning experience,” and then sends you off to sit with real people who have real pain, with basically zero hours of actual practice under your belt.
+There's this gap — honestly it's more like a canyon — between knowing about therapy and actually doing therapy.
+And the wild thing is, nobody really talks about it?
+Your program kind of acknowledges it with a gentle “practicum will be a learning experience” and then just sends you off to sit with real people who have real pain, with basically zero hours of actual practice.

-Think about any other skill that matters this much.
-Would you want a surgeon whose training was: read about surgery for two years, watch some surgeries on video, then here's a scalpel, good luck?
+Like, think about any other skill that matters this much.
+Would you want a surgeon whose training was: read about surgery for two years, watch some videos, then here's a scalpel, good luck?
 Would you get on a plane with a pilot who'd only read about flying?

 Of course not.
 Because we understand that some things can only be learned by doing.
 And yet, for therapy — one of the most complex, nuanced, emotionally demanding skills a person can learn — we still rely heavily on a model that's mostly reading and talking about doing it.